跳到主要内容

 }

-We create the resolver for our extension on the User entity as follows:
+Now let's create the corresponding resolver for our extension on the User entity, as follows:

 import { Parent, ResolveField, Resolver } from '@nestjs/graphql';